 The current influenza surveillance data should be interpreted with caution as the ongoing COVID-19 pandemic have influenced to varying extents health seeking behaviours, staffing/routines in sentinel sites, as well as testing priorities and capacities in Member States.
 The various hygiene and physical distancing measures implemented by Member States to reduce SARS-CoV-2 virus transmission have likely played a role in reducing influenza virus transmission.
 Globally, despite continued or even increased testing for influenza in some countries, influenza activity remained at lower levels than expected for this time of the year.
 In the temperate zone of the northern hemisphere, influenza activity remained at interseasonal levels.
 In the temperate zone of the southern hemisphere, influenza activity remained at interseasonal levels.
-In the temperate zone of the southern hemisphere, influenza detections were reported.
-In tropical South America, no influenza detections were reported.
-In tropical Africa, a few influenza detections were reported in some countries in Western and Eastern Africa.
-In Southern Asia, a few influenza detections were reported from the Philippines and Thailand.
+In the temperate zone of the southern hemisphere, influenza activity remained at interseasonal levels.
+In the temperate zone of the southern hemisphere, influenza activity remained at interseasonal levels.
+In the temperate zone of the southern hemisphere, influenza A detection was reported from Peru.
+In tropical Africa, influenza detections were reported in some countries in Western and Eastern Africa.
+In Southern Asia, influenza detections continued to be reported from Bangladesh, India and Nepal.
+In South East Asia, one detection of Influenza A(H3) was reported from the Philippines.
 Worldwide, influenza B detections accounted for the majority of the low numbers of detections reported.